patelapps/LoginWithWeCards/README.md

 ```

 ## Step 2.
 Add the dependency...
-* Add it in your module build.gradle at dependencies:
+* Add it in your module build.gradle dependencies:
 ``` java
 dependencies{
    compile 'com.github.User:Repo:Tag'